nomeata/gipeda/README.md

 the `logs/` directory, gipeda is happy.

 Gipeda produces static pages.
 In fact, the (single) html file and the accompagning JavaScript code is completely static.
-Giepda just generates a large number of json files.
+Gipeda just generates a large number of json files.
 This has the advantage of easy deployment: Just put gipeda in your webspace of copy the files to some static web hosting and you are done.
 This putts very little load on your server, is cache friendly and has